 Why you should choose to camp on Seven Commandos Beach

-You can also camp on Papaya Beach.
+You can also go beach camping on Papaya Beach.
 But these camping trips seemed to be more exclusive and geared toward couples, small groups and families, rather than youngsters looking to indulge in rum and have bonfires till early hours of the morning.

-Tips for camping at Seven Commandos Beach or Papaya Beach in El Nido
+Tips for overnight camping on Seven Commandos Beach in El Nido

 - Whilst I enjoyed camping on Seven Commandos Beach, I would have preferred to camp on a beach that wasn’t as popular.
 When I arrived there were scores of boats and tourists, not my idea of a remote camping trip!
 Yes, it was nice to have a bar and a few huts to sit under.
 But I was actually looking for a completely isolated, and less touristy experience.

 - Buy a wet bag to keep all your goodies in.
 You’ll be going on two island hopping tours, and you need to take your overnight bag with you on these tours.
 Leave your main luggage at your accommodation in El Nido and only bring a small backpack, preferably a wet bag, with one change of clothes, and your toothbrush.

 - Most camping trips include unlimited beer and rum, but be sure to confirm this with your tour operator.
 They say the beer will be cold, but if you’re going on a budget trip, it won’t be.